confluentinc/cp-docker-images/docs/configuration.rst

 KSQL Server
 -----------

-The KSQL Server image uses variables prefixed with ``KSQL_`` with an underscore (``_``) separating each word instead of periods.
-As an example, the following command runs the KSQL Server passing in the details of the underlying Kafka cluster to use, the port to listen on, the location where persistent data should be store, and service id of the KSQL server pool, and so on.
+The KSQL Server image can be configured through environment variables prefixed with KSQL_, uppercasing each word in the parameter name, and separating each word with an underscore (_) instead of periods (.).
+For example, bootstrap.servers becomes KSQL_BOOTSTRAP_SERVERS, and ksql.service.id becomes KSQL_KSQL_SERVICE_ID.

 .. sourcecode:: bash